hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

 specified by a set of scale factors, and a PDF choice (or AlphaS(MZ) choice, see below).

-Scale factors can be given for the renormalisation and factorisation scale, and for the merging scale ``QCUT``.
+Scale factors can be given for the renormalisation, factorisation and for the merging scale.
+The corresponding keys are ``MuR2``, ``MuF2`` and ``QCUT``, respectively.
+The factors for the renormalisation and factorisation scales must be given in their quadratic form, i.e. ``MuR2: 4.0`` applies a scale factor of 2.0 to the renormalisation scale.
 All scale factors can be omitted (they default to 1.0).
-Please note that scales and scale factors are, as always in Sherpa, given in their quadratic form.
-Thus, a variation of factor 4.0 of the squared scale [GeV^2] means a variation of factor 2 on the scale itself [GeV].
-Instead of ``MuR`` and ``MuF``, one can also use the keyword ``Mu``.
-In this case, the value is applied to both the renormalisation and the factorisation scale.
+Instead of ``MuR2`` and ``MuF2``, one can also use the keyword ``Mu2``.
+In this case, the given factor is applied to both the renormalisation and the factorisation scale.

 For the ``PDF`` specification, any set present in any of the PDF library interfaces loaded through ``PDF_LIBRARY`` can be used.
 If no PDF set is given